mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 perform the grid search on the *validation* data.
 A elegant solution to this, could be to cache the calls to `train` internally in the model to avoid repeated calculations.
-To gain further performance, the part of `predict` method that just belongs to the model could also be cached.
+To gain further performance, the part of the `predict` method that just belongs to the model could also be cached.

 With Hyper-Parameter Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^